E-Sh4rk/KururinTAS/KuruBot/README.md

 ### Loading the state of the helirin

-- If the bot is connected to Bizhawk, you can load the current ingame state by clicking on the button `Download state`
+- If the bot is connected to Bizhawk, you can load the current ingame state by clicking on the button `Download state`.
+If the game is paused and you want to capture the current frame (not the next one), you can click on `Download state`, then save the current state into a dummy slot in Bizhawk, and reload this dummy slot (it will perform the transfer without having to frame advance).
 - Alternatively, you can load a previously saved state by clicking on the button `LS` (Load State)
 - You can save a state by clicking on the button `SS` (Save State)
 - If you want to manually edit a state file, here is the list of values that it contains: